Learning disturbance models for offset-free reference tracking: Offset-free reference tracking

 \begin{assumption} Let $\{r(k)\}_{k=0}^\infty$ satisfy Assumption~\ref{ass:trackability} and $\{u_\r(k)\}_{k=0}^\infty$ denote a corresponding input trajectory.
 There exists $\theta_\r\in\R^\nth$ and a state trajectory $\{x_\r(k)\}_{k=0}^\infty$ such that

 \end{assumption}

-Assumption~\ref{ass:continuity} is a technical requirement for the proofs reported in the sequel.
+Assumption~\ref{ass:continuity} is a mild technical requirement for the proofs reported in the sequel.
+We note that Assumption~\ref{ass:continuity} might be insufficient for many controllers and/or observers from the literature, which might require additional assumptions on the functions of model~\eqref{eq:model}.
 Assumption~\ref{ass:perfect-modeling} guarantees that, limited to perfect tracking conditions, model~\eqref{eq:model} is versatile enough to reproduce the output reference signal $r(k)$ when excited by the same associated reference input $u_\r(k)$.
-Note that in the case of constant references $r(k)\equiv\bar r$ if $u_\r(k)\equiv\bar u_\r$ and $\bar x_{\pr}$ are such that $\bar x_{\pr}=f_\p(\bar x_{\pr},\bar u_\r)$, $\bar r=g_\p(\bar x_{\pr})$, then, Assumption~\ref{ass:perfect-modeling} always holds for the classical additive output disturbance model \cite{pannocchia2015_linear}

-as any $\bar x_\r$, $\bar \theta_\r$ such that $\bar x_\r=f(\bar x_\r,\bar u_\r)$ and $\bar \theta_\r=\bar r-g(\bar x_\r)$ makes~\eqref{eq:perfect-tracking} be satisfied, where clearly $\bar\theta_\r$ represents a term to correct the plant/model mismatch of the output vector at steady-state.
-For this reason, Assumption~\ref{ass:perfect-modeling} is usually not explicitly reported in the literature on offset-free MPC, while we need to introduce it here to handle the more general time-varying reference-tracking setting.
+Note that in the case of constant references $r(k)\equiv\bar r$ if $u_\r(k)\equiv\bar u_\r$ and $\bar x_{\pr}$ are such that $\bar x_{\pr}=f_\p(\bar x_{\pr},\bar u_\r)$, $\bar r=g_\p(\bar x_{\pr})$, then, Assumption~\ref{ass:perfect-modeling} always holds for the classical additive output disturbance model \cite{pannocchia2015_linear} $x(k+1)=f(x(k),u(k))$, $d(k)=\theta(k)$, $y(k)=g(x(k))+d(k)$, as any $\bar x_\r$, $\bar \theta_\r$ such that $\bar x_\r=f(\bar x_\r,\bar u_\r)$ and $\bar \theta_\r=\bar r-g(\bar x_\r)$ makes~\eqref{eq:perfect-tracking} be satisfied, where clearly $\bar\theta_\r$ represents a term to correct the plant/model mismatch of the output vector at steady-state.
+For this reason, Assumption~\ref{ass:perfect-modeling} is usually not explicitly reported in the literature on offset-free MPC, while we need to introduce it here to handle the more general time-varying reference setting.
+Choosing a disturbance model $h(\cdot)$ such that Assumption~\ref{ass:perfect-modeling} is known to be satisfied may not be possible in many practical settings due to a lack of knowledge of the real system dynamics.
+However, as we illustrate in the numerical results of Section~\ref{sec:results}, the use of a general-purpose disturbance model can provide good tracking performance, even if Assumption~\ref{ass:perfect-modeling} is not fully satisfied.

 To estimate the state $x(k)$ and parameters $\theta(k)$ online, we rely on an observer that delivers the estimates